Skip To Content

 Access: 60 days from the date and time of registration

-For more information, to request an extension, or if you experience problems when registering, please email us at ceu@fit.edu
+For more information, if you experience problems when registering, or if you need to repurchase a CE please email us at ceu@fit.edu

 Refund Policy